Code Documentation

 Entities are drawn in the viewport by utilizing blenders GPU Module.
 Every entity type has an update function which is responsible for creating the geometry batch that is used for drawing.
 As this can be expensive to compute the batches are stored based on the entity's index in global_data.batches.
 There's an initial tagging system in place to tag entities as dirty however this is currently still disabled by default.

 NOTE: In order to draw anything a draw handler has to be registered on the viewport type.
 This usually happens from an operator that the user invokes.
-As this is rather bad UX the addon registers the handler when the addon is registered.
-More precisely, as the the context at register time is limited, a Application Timer is used to register the draw handler shortly after the addon has been registered.
+As this is rather bad UX the extension registers the handler when the extension is registered.
+More precisely, as the the context at register time is limited, a Application Timer is used to register the draw handler shortly after the extension has been registered.

 Selection